celestiaorg/ethereum-zk-consensus-client/README.md

 ### Groth16
 Currently the verifier only supports SP1 Groth16 proofs that require 2 verifying keys, one that is project specific and a wrapper key specific to SP1.
-Risc0 works similarily but is not supported out of the box because of differences in versioning.
+Risc0 works similarly but is not supported out of the box because of differences in versioning.
 It should be possible to extend the verifier to support Risc0 by ignoring the versioning.

 For generic (non-ZKVM) Groth16 proofs, we will have to extend the implementation to handle cases where there is just one verifying key and call the